zahidali-jannat/MACHINE_LEARNING_PROJECTS/README.md

 Resizing ensures that all images are scaled similarly, which helps the model learn more consistently and improves accuracy. img=cv2.resize(img , (128 , 128)) input which image u want to resize and in tuple pass the input shape

+5->Next question you may have is why we have done b , g , r not  r , g , b we merge them aslso why??
+Ans: opencv be default splits image pixels into b g r format means if u have dimention like [50 , 100 , 150] means b=50 , g=100 , r=150 but most of the deep learning model accept  input as RGB that why  we  made three list b , g , r which stores number blue , green , red respectiviely than i merged them as rgb.

+health.shape (Important need ur focus here pls)
+(1218, 128, 128, 3)
+health.shape[0] will give 1218 which is total number of images we have health.shape[1], health.shape[2] it tell images size 128 x 128 health.shape[3] it tells there are three channel R G B  Each one of them size 128 x 128 they are like in row one is behind another and each of them size 128 x 128 and number of images is 1218

+import random which is a part of numpy np.random.choice(tumor.shape[0] , num , replace=False) iska matlb hai tumhare pas choice hai 1218 mai seh koi bhi num=koi bhi integer randomly select karo , replae=False means tum joh choose kroge repeated nhi hoga jaise index 1 2 3 4 5 okay if num=5 , if num=6 u can not have 1 2 2 3 4 5 replce=False means same index dubara nhi instead hoga 1 2 3 4 5 6

+I am not explaning portion of subplot it is too basic try to learn on your own i will explain other things in details later own